 Art and Design Education (ADE)

-Through discussion on select readings form the literature on art and design pedagogy, combined with site visits and observations, students analyze how learning takes place as a dynamic interaction between a given educational and sociocultural context.
+Through discussion on select readings from the literature on art and design pedagogy, combined with site visits and observations, students analyze how learning takes place as a dynamic interaction between a given educational and sociocultural context.
 Making connections between their own and other studio strengths and pedagogical knowledge, students apply and adapt instructional, planning and assessment tools to design innovative lessons that address the diverse needs and interests of learners in a variety of K-12 settings..

 This course supports students as they prepare to meet the demands of the profession in K-12 settings.
 Students will complete NYS certification requirements in K-12 Visual Arts and prepare materials to facilitate employment.
 Guest speakers will present on best practices reflecting evolving trends in K-12 art education.
-As they observe and interact with students, parents and communities in their co-requisite student teaching placements, students will home their understanding of the socio-cultural dimensions of teaching and learning and refine individual research interests.
+As they observe and interact with students, parents and communities in their co-requisite student teaching placements, students will hone their understanding of the socio-cultural dimensions of teaching and learning and refine individual research interests.

 The internship is a learning experience for community-based art and design educators.
 It provides students with an opportunity to apply academic knowledge and skills in a practical setting, while obtaining new knowledge and skills in preparation for practice in the field of community-based art and design.
 Students deepen their knowledge about important applied aspects of their discipline, enhance their professional skills in a real-world context, build their professional network, and inform their career choices.
 Additional faculty-supervised activities provide the opportunity for an in-depth reflection on the internship experience.